 White & Case has an enviable reputation globally for its commitment to pro bono work.
 In fact, we are the only law firm to have designated pro bono work as a global practice.

 Corporate social responsibility is also important to us in Hong Kong, and we have a programme designed to engage as many people as possible across numerous initiatives.

 Our office is recognised by the Hong Kong Council of Social Service as a Caring Company for our commitment to caring for our employees, the community and the environment.

 White & Case is a tempting proposition for lawyers looking to start and develop a career at the top end of the profession.

-Our training is comprehensive and tailored, with your London seat guaranteed.
+Our training is comprehensive and tailored, with your overseas seat guaranteed.
 The work is cutting edge, and the rewards are excellent.
 Our first-class remuneration package only adds to the appeal of joining the Firm.

 Course fees and maintenance grant

 To support your Postgraduate Certificate in Laws (PCLL) studies, we will pay for your course fees and provide you with a maintenance grant.